Fleetwood Town F.C.: Relegation to League Two

 Fleetwood started the 2023–24 season with six defeats in their opening seven games, resulting in the sacking of Scott Brown.
 Lee Johnson was appointed as Brown's replacement.
 However, following a poor run of form involving six consecutive losses in all competitions, Johnson was sacked on 30 December 2023 leaving Fleetwood 23rd in the league, five points from safety.
 Former Blackpool and Stoke City midfielder Charlie Adam was announced as head coach the following day.
 Fleetwood were relegated to League Two at the end of the season.

 On 30 May 2024, the EFL consented to a change of owners at Fleetwood, with Jamie Pilley, son of former owner Andy Pilley, taking over.
 On 22 December 2024, after one win in their past 11 league games, Fleetwood Town sacked manager Charlie Adam.
-His successor, Pete Wild, took over on 27 December 2024.
+His successor, Pete Wild, took over on 27 December 2024, but lasted just over a year.
+On 25 January 2026, he was sacked; first-team coach Matt Lawlor was appointed interim head coach until the end of the season.

+During the 2026-27 season, the club went through a record-breaking EFL Cup run, drawing against Arsenal in the Round 4 stage.